red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/make-use-of-llms.rst

 .. .. note::
 ..
 Currently, NLDs cannot yet be used directly as flow or event parameters but need to be assigned to a variable first.

 Note that there is no explicit control over the NLD response format and sometimes it will fail to generate the expected result.
 Usually you can improve it by providing more explicit instructions in the NLD, e.g. "Welcome the user with a short sentence that is wrapped in quotation marks like this: 'Hi there!'".
-Another way is to check the returned value by using e.g. the ``is_str()`` function to make sure that it is of the expected format.
+Another way is to check the returned value by using for example the ``is_str()`` function to make sure that it is of the expected format.

 .. _make-use-of-llms-user-intent-matching: